{user_name}

 VP Industry Business Development

 "What we particularly appreciate is the perfect adherence to time and cost.
-The high-quality manufacturing with the appropriate finish.
-The comprehensive and farsighted planning as an overall project.
-There is only one reason not to recommend the Glaser engineering firm: because then he would eventually have no time left for our new projects!"
+The quality manufacturing with corresponding finish.
+The comprehensive and far-sighted planning as an overall project.
+There is only one reason not to recommend the engineering office Glaser: because then he would eventually have no time left for our new projects!"

 Read review

-Review of: Functional model for safety sensor with LED strips - trade show construction, Trade show model for radar sensor with display - trade show construction
+Review of: Functional model for safety sensor with LED strips - trade fair construction, Trade fair model for radar sensor with display - trade fair construction

 Great product.Our company develops complex radar sensors and systems.
-Conveying how they work and their benefits to the customer is difficult without expert knowledge.
-The task three years ago was to build a demonstration model for our trade shows that is equally self-explanatory and impressive to our customers.
+Conveying how they work and their advantages to customers is difficult without specialist knowledge.
+The task three years ago was to build a demonstration model for our trade shows that would be both self-explanatory and impressive to our customers.

-With the Glaser engineering firm we found a company that has impressed us from the first second.
-Johannes Glaser listened to us very closely and understood precisely what we wanted and needed.
-Thanks to the extensive equipment in his machine park, he was able to incorporate innovative ideas and possibilities, so that in the end the finished radar demonstrator far exceeded our expectations.
+With the engineering office Glaser we found a company that impressed us from the first second.
+Johannes Glaser listened to us very carefully and understood precisely what we wanted and needed.
+Thanks to the extensive equipment of his machine shop, he was able to incorporate innovative ideas and possibilities, so that in the end the finished radar demonstrator far exceeded our expectations.

 What we particularly appreciate is the perfect adherence to schedule and budget.
 The high-quality fabrication with an appropriate finish.
-The comprehensive and farsighted planning as an overall project.
-Among other things, Mr. Glaser also thought through the transport logistics very thoroughly.
-After 3 years we now also have long-term experience from a total of about 7 trade shows where the demonstration model was used.
-It was also important to us that Ingenieurbüro Glaser provided comprehensive service and that parts are interchangeable, so the trade show model still looks like the first day.
+The comprehensive and forward-looking planning as an overall project.
+Among other things, Mr. Glaser also thought through the transport logistics very carefully.
+After 3 years we now also have long-term experience from a total of more than 7 trade shows where the demonstration model was used.
+Equally important to us was the comprehensive service provided by Ingenieurbüro Glaser and the interchangeability of parts, so that the trade fair model still looks like it did on day one.

 In the meantime we have the second trade show demonstrator in continuous use for a very important new product and the third is in planning.

-According to our calculations, the demo model has already paid for itself after 2–3 trade shows.
-We receive very positive feedback from customers and other exhibitors, and we were able to significantly increase our lead success, among other things thanks to Mr. Glaser’s trade show models, by a double-digit percentage.
-By the way, we use the trade show exhibits continuously in our office for customer meetings outside of trade shows, i.e. 365 days a year.
+According to our calculations the demo model paid for itself after just 2–3 trade shows.
+We receive very positive feedback from customers and other exhibitors, and we were able to significantly increase our lead success thanks in part to Mr. Glaser’s trade show models by a clear double-digit percentage.
+By the way, we use the trade show exhibits permanently in our office for customer meetings outside of trade show operations, i.e. 365 days a year.

-There is only one reason not to recommend Ingenieurbüro Glaser: because then he might eventually have no time left for our new projects!
+There is only one reason not to recommend Ingenieurbüro Glaser: because then he might eventually not have time for our new projects!

 Thomas Hörl